HL Tauri

-HL Tauri (abbreviated HL Tau) is a very young T Tauri star in the constellation Taurus, approximately 450 ly from Earth in the Taurus Molecular Cloud.
+HL Tauri (abbreviated HL Tau) is a young T Tauri star in the constellation Taurus, approximately 450 ly from Earth in the Taurus Molecular Cloud.
 The luminosity and effective temperature of HL Tauri imply that its age is less than 100,000 years.
 At apparent magnitude 15.1, it is too faint to be seen with the unaided eye.
 It is surrounded by a protoplanetary disk marked by dark bands visible in submillimeter radiation that may indicate a number of planets in the process of formation.
 It is accompanied by the Herbig–Haro object HH 150, a jet of gas emitted along the rotational axis of the disk that is colliding with nearby interstellar dust and gas.

 Protoplanetary disk

 Indications of a protoplanetary disk were first presented in 1975 with infrared spectral observations in wavelengths between 2 and 4 microns, which were made possible by the recent invention of the indium antimonide photovoltaic detector.
 Of 29 very young stars examined, only HL Tauri showed a strong absorption feature centered on the expected 3.07 micron absorption of ice particles, which authors attributed to the ν1, ν3, and 2ν2 vibrational frequencies of the O–H bond.
 A 1982 survey identified HL Tauri as one of the most highly polarized T Tauri stars known, along with DG Tauri and V536 Aquilae.